federico-terzi/federico-terzi/README.md

 I’m **product-oriented**.
 Despite loving the technical side, I also deeply care about user experiences and design.

-I love creating **side-projects**, and some of them are used by tens of thousands of daily active users.
-[Espanso](https://espanso.org) is the most popular one, and you can find the others [here](https://federicoterzi.com/projects).
+I'm currently working on [Borumi](https://borumi.com), a video editor that allows creators to produce content in a fraction of the time.
+I'm also the creator of [Espanso](https://espanso.org), an open-source text expander used by thousands of people every day.
+You can find the others [here](https://federicoterzi.com/projects).

 If you like technical topics, you might also enjoy my [Blog](https://federicoterzi.com/blog) and [YouTube channel](https://youtube.com/c/FedericoTerzi).